joel662/Weather_API/README.md

 # Weather_API
-Shows the weather of the city
+Shows the weather , temperature , wind speed etc of the city that is entered